This post was updated on June 6, 2019 to include up-to-date information and recommendations.

-Since opening in 2017, this little block in Old Town has become the central quarter for food, drink and entertainment.
-During the warm months, families can enjoy movie showings and concerts in the plaza and, even during the winter months, the market is filled with events (and is still serving handmade ice cream!).
+Basically, since opening in 2017, this little block in Old Town has become the central quarter for food, drink and entertainment.

-We rounded up all the businesses that call The Exchange home and make it one of our favorite new hangouts in town.
-Keep reading to find out where you can shop floral arrangements, take a fitness class, taste a handmade whiskey, sip a sour beer, snack on a freshly made donut, and enjoy chicken and waffles on-the-go.
+To get you ready for your visit, we rounded up all the businesses that call The Exchange home.
+Keep reading to find out where you can shop floral arrangements, take a fitness class, taste a handcrafted whiskey, sip a sour beer, snack on a freshly made donut, enjoy chicken and waffles on-the-go, and more.

 Photo courtesy of bloom

 This boutique flower shop has everything you might need in the floral department from single stem flowers, bouquets and potted plants to complete floral arrangements and displays for events.
 When you step inside the upstairs shop, you’ll find beautiful fresh flowers for custom bouquets, arrangements often designed in up-cycled containers, plants, succulents and occasional vintage or antique items for your home or office.

 The Board & Brush story begins with a simple girls’ night out event held in the founder’s basement.
 That fun gathering turned into one studio in Wisconsin and has now grown to more than 240 shops throughout the country.
 Now, the locally-owned studio in The Exchange is bringing DIY crafting and tons of fun to Fort Collins.
 Starting in the fall of 2019, you can book classes like wood sign workshops, terra cotta pot creation, canvas pillow designing and more.